Gel Fireplaces vs. Bio Ethanol Fireplaces: What is the Difference?

-If you are shopping for ventless fireplaces then there is a very good chance that you have found yourself torn between gel and bio ethanol.
-Many consumers think they are “basically” the same thing, so when they learn that they’re not, they feel confused and even overwhelmed trying to choose between the two.
+If you are shopping for ventless fireplaces then there is a very good chance that you have found yourself torn between gel fuel fireplace and bio ethanol for modern or contemporary fireplaces choices .
+Many consumers think they are “basically” the same thing, so when they learn that they’re not, they feel confused and even overwhelmed trying to choose between the two to put fireplace for their bussiness and home.
 One is not necessarily better than the other, but they are very different.
 Choosing the best one for your needs and lifestyle will ensure you get the most out of your fireplace.

 Fuel Source Comparison

 Gel and bio ethanol fireplaces come in very similar styles, so always read the product information to make sure you select the right one.
 Bio ethanol varieties use ethanol fire fuel.
 This pourable liquid simply goes in a refill burner pan.
 Bio ethanol is created by fermenting sugars from sustainable crops, making it biodegradable, and therefore a very environmentally friendly option.

 Gel is made using a mixture of pure isopropyl alcohol, salt, water, and thickening agents.
 The salt actually creates a crackling sound like a real fire.
 Gel comes in canisters that you set in a designated area of the fireplace.
 When empty, they are removed and disposed of.